btrekkie/eink-server/README.md

 * Connect your Inkplate device to your computer using a USB cable.
 Switch your e-ink display on.
 * In the Arduino IDE, click the upload button (or go to Sketch -> Upload).
-If successful, the e-ink display should show the word "Connecting" briefly, followed by the default content.
+If successful, the e-ink display should show the word "Connecting" briefly (or just a wi-fi icon), followed by the default content.

 Once you've set up your server, take a look at the Python code it generated.
 Now you should modify it to suit your needs.
 (You do not need to read or modify the